laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Naming: Debian uses 'amd64' to refer to 64bit x86 systems, sometimes also called x86_64.

 The release contains one disk image file (\*.img) with a ready to use generic Debian installation for amd64 systems.
-You can install this amd64 disk image onto a USB-disk, a normal harddisk or a virtual guest system.
+You can install this amd64 disk image onto a USB-disk, a normal hard disk or a virtual guest system.
 Disk images can be downloaded from the [release-page](https://github.com/laroche/arm-devel-infrastructure/releases).

 To understand all details of this disk image, please look at the vmdb2